 In terms of what to do in Barcalaidne for those interested in Australian politics, a visit to the Tree of Knowledge is a must!
-It is said that in 1891, under this famous tree, the striking shearers held their meetings, which led to the formation of the Australian Labor Party.
+In 1891, under this famous tree, some of the striking shearers held their meetings, which eventually led to the formation of the Australian Labor Party.
 Today the tree serves as a place for people to meet and remember those who fought for better working conditions.
 Around the Tree of Knowledge is a range of monuments and interpretive boards providing further information about the shearer’s strike.

 Unfortunately, this historical gum was deliberately positioned in 2006, which led to it being persevered in its current form today.
 Today the Tree of Knowledge, Barcaldine, sits under an amazing sculpture of 4913 different timbers made from recycled telephone poles, which recreates the size of the tree’s canopy back in its prime.
 Also, if you look down, you can see the tree’s original root ball through thick non reflective glass.

 Its recommended that you visit the Tree of Knowledge either early morning or late afternoon when the sun rays are reflected across the timber.
 Although come night, the tree is all lit up, offering a completely different perspective.